GRIPS-code/pyLBL/README.md

-If a local database file (whose path is constructed from `options["database_dir"]` and `options["database"]` with the suffix `.db`) already exists, the application assumes it has been constructed from a previous and is reused.
+If a local database file (whose path is constructed from `options["database_dir"]` and `options["database"]` with the suffix `.db`) already exists, the application assumes it has been constructed from a previous run and is reused.
 If no such file exists, the application will create one.

 #### Absorption calculation